reydelo/travel-bot/README.md

 ---
 ## Requirements

 For development, you will need Node.js, Brew, and Yarn, installed in your environement.
-You will also need a slack workspace for testing.
+You will also need a slack workspace and a google drive account for testing.

 ---